Skip to Main Content

 • The Class Number (the four-to-five digit number that defines a course section) of the course they should be added to and the quarter it occurred in.

-• In the case of a Tuition exemption, mention of this and instructor approval.
+• In the case of a Tuition exemption: Exemption paperwork or instruction from the program manager, and instructor approval.

 Roles